-The Board shall meet at least once per month, unless otherwise agreed to by the Board.
-In addition, the Board shall convene a meeting twice annually with all of the Club Coordinators, which meetings shall be held prior to and following the completion of the outdoor soccer season.
+The Board shall meet at least quartely, including a meeting twice annually with the club coordinators, which shall be held prior to and following the completion of the outdoor soccer season, and as required.
 The notice of any meeting convened as aforesaid need not specify the purpose of or the business to be transacted at the meeting.
 Notice of any such meeting shall be served in the manner specified in section 11.1 hereof not less than seven (7) days before the meeting is to take place; provided always that a Board member may in any manner and at any time waive notice of a meeting of the Board (before or after the meeting to which such waiver relates).
 Attendance of a Board member at a meeting of the Board shall constitute a waiver of notice of the meeting, except where any Board member attends a meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting is not lawfully called.
 Meetings of the Board may be held at any time without notice if all the Board members are present (except where a Board member attends a meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting is not lawfully called) or if all of the absent Board members waive notice before or after the date of such meetings.
 If the first meeting of the Board following the election of the Board by the members is held immediately thereafter, then for such meeting or for a meeting of the Board at which a person is appointed to fill a vacancy in the Board, no notice shall be necessary to the newly elected or appointed Board member or members in order to legally constitute the meeting, provided that a quorum of the Board is present.

 4.3 Omission of Notice